AEU long-term plan sample: secondary school-based consultation

 Organisation of work of teachers in their first 12 months of teaching

-Teacher replacement classes and extras
+Replacement classes and extras

 Allotment preferences at Exampleville Secondary College

 All teachers will be consulted through an allotment preference process at the end of Term 3 to enable them to identify their preferred allotment for the following year.
 Every effort will be made to provide each teacher their preferred allotment.
-Early commencement/Step-Up Programs.

-14. Yard duty
+16. Yard duty

+Yard duties will be allocated in a way that ensures that every member of staff is still able to take a 30-minute lunch break free from assigned duties.
 Efforts will be made to ensure a teacher does not have yard duty directly after a class, or directly before a class.

-15. Cultural responsibility and Aboriginal and/or Torres Strait Islander staff
+17. Cultural responsibility and Aboriginal and/or Torres Strait Islander staff

 All staff at Exampleville Secondary College have a role in ensuring that the school is culturally safe for Aboriginal and/or Torres Strait Islander staff, students, families and visitors.